SamuelCochrane/mkdocs-blog/docs/posts/North Star-ing.md

 # [[North Star-ing|North Star-ing]]

-> Nothing contributes so much to tranquilize the mind as a steady purpose—a point on which the soul may fix its intellectual eye.
+> Nothing contributes so much to tranquilize the mind as a steady purpose — a point on which the soul may fix its intellectual eye.
-> -- Mary Shelley, Frankenstein
+> – Mary Shelley, Frankenstein

-You can only [[Begin With The End In Mind]] if you know what it is.
+You can only [[Begin With The End In Mind|Begin With The End In Mind]] if you know what it is.
 North Star-ing, also called 5 Whys, can be a helpful exercise to remember the ultimate [[goal|goal]].

+> [!tip] [[North Star|North Star]]s are goals which orient you, but which you never actually need to _reach_.

 Like a kid, keep asking Why. _Why should I care?_
 Usually, you will find a way to connect it to larger goals and higher ideas.